railsbridge/docs/sites/en/workshop/activities.md

 * Write down one thing you're still unsure about.
 * Write down one thing you'd like to learn.

+# <a name="timesponges"></a> Time Sponges

+Activites to use during the workshop so that people aren't sitting around twiddling their thumbs

+## <a name="three-things-to-learn"></a>Three things to learn

+* Write down 3 things you want to learn today.
+* Share your list with 3 people.

+## <a name="three-most-important-things"></a> Three most important things

+* Write down the 3 most important things you learned so far.
+* Discuss your list with 3 people.

+## <a name="how-youll-use"></a> How you'll use

+* Write down how you'll use what you've learned so far.
+* Share you list with 3 people.

 # <a name="endingtheworkshop"></a> Ending the workshop

 ## <a name="heybuddy"></a> Hey, buddy